 The Desert Critters Trail is located at Washington Park in Alamogordo, NM, and is a scavenger-hunt-style trail, offering family fun and encouraging physical activity.
-Otero HEAL (Healthy Eating Active Living) developed this idea with the intention of getting people to walk more often, learn about local nature, and enjoy time together.
+Otero HEAL (Healthy Eating Active Living) developed this idea with the intention of getting people to walk more often, learn about local nature, and enjoy time together outdoors.
 Washington Park provides ADA- accessible sidewalks throughout.

 Desert Critters Trail highlights 18 indigenous species of animals, from most trophic levels of the food chain.
 Each animal has its own dedicated stone monument hidden somewhere in the park!
 Your mission is to find each one.
 More in-depth information about each animal can be found below!
-Look for the three trailhead signs at different parking access points to the park, for your convenience.
+Look for the trailhead signs at three different parking access points to the park, for your convenience.

 This project is a collaboration between the City of Alamogordo, Otero Soil and Water Conservation District, Otero County Community Health Council - HEAL Action Team, US Forest Service - Lincoln National Forest, NM Department of Health, the Grindstone Group, and Eco-Servants.
 This project is funded by the Paso del Norte Health Foundation.

-Chihuahuan Raven: a desert species of Raven unique to the deserts of the Southwest
+Chihuahuan Raven: a desert species of Raven unique to the deserts of the Southwest.

 Size: 18-20 inches tall.
-Smaller than the Common Raven, about the size of American Crow
+Smaller than the Common Raven, about the size of American Crow.

 Appearance: All black plumage, in some light, may appear to have a purple/bluish shine.

-Role in the ecosystem: By eating Carrion they are important in nutrient cycling, As predators of small animals like insects and lizards they promote the evolution of their prey.
+Role in the ecosystem: By eating carrion they are important in nutrient cycling, As predators of small animals like insects and lizards they promote the evolution of their prey.

 Desert Adaptation: The smaller Chihuahuan Raven is better suited for the desert than its larger relative the Common Raven.
-Small size is helpful for animals living in deserts to dissipate heat
+Small size is helpful for animals living in deserts to dissipate heat.

 Greater Roadrunner: The state bird of New Mexico, these ground-dwelling birds are excellent hunters of the desert.

-Size: 9-12 inches tall with 17-24-inch wingspan
+Size: 9-12 inches tall with 17-24-inch wingspan.

 Appearance: The upper body is brown with black streaks the belly is white.
 Roadrunners have a long dark tail, a long bill, and a crest of feathers that stick up on their head.
 Behind the eye is a bald patch with an orange and blue coloration.
 Adult males’ patch has white in between the blue and orange.

 Diet: Roadrunners are excellent hunters and prey on insects, spiders, scorpions, mice, snakes, and small birds.
-They kill their prey by running them down, catching them in their bill, and slamming them on the ground.
+They kill their prey by running them down, catching them in their bill, and slamming them to the ground.

-Role in Ecosystem: Similarly, to the role of all predators, roadrunners control the numbers of their prey, preventing overpopulation
+Role in Ecosystem: Similarly, to the role of all predators, roadrunners control the numbers of their prey, preventing overpopulation.

 Desert Adaptation: Roadrunners use the open terrain of the desert to run down their prey.
 They also are excellent at thermoregulation (maintaining an ideal body temperature).
 They can be seen panting in the heat to cool down, and in the winter, they can be seen sunbathing to warm up.